Canada picks the F-35 for its next fighter jet

 Canada has a close relationship with the United States, which includes using fighter jets together to defend North American air space.

-Canada previously ruled out the Boeing’s Super Hornet.
+Canada previously ruled out Boeing’s Super Hornet.

 A former Conservative Canadian government previously announced the purchase of the F-35 but the current Liberal government delayed that purchase and opened up the bidding to competition.
 Tassi said Canada will get a better deal now.